Hello,

 Hello Nitin,

-The reasons are many for such a practice:
+There are several reasons for such a practice:

-2] Saves the time needed for the Hard copy to reach the prospective employee & his/her giving the Acceptance in writing again
+2. Saving the time needed for the hard copy to reach the prospective employee and their written acceptance.

-Coming to the difference between the Offer Letter & Appointment Letter, the Offer letter is just that--an Offer from the Company, while the Appointment letter is again just that--a formal letter of Appointment, which is a legal document.
-Earlier candidates used to join once he/she takes the Offer/Appointment Letter, but now-a-days you know that there's no guarantee that a person WILL join even after accepting the Offer.
+Regarding the difference between the offer letter and appointment letter, the offer letter is just that – an offer from the company, while the appointment letter is a formal letter of appointment, which is a legal document.
+Previously, candidates used to join once they accepted the offer/appointment letter, but nowadays, there's no guarantee that a person will join even after accepting the offer.

 TS